inria-emeraude/jimlac25/web/docs/index.md

 * **Journées de l'Informatique Musicale (JIM): 23-25 juin 2025**
 * **Linux Audio Conference (LAC): June 25-28, 2025**

 In 2025, the Journées de l'Informatique Musicale and Linux Audio Conference join forces and will take place in Lyon (France) under the auspices of [Inria](https://inria.fr/), [GRAME-CNCM](https://grame.fr), [INSA Lyon](https://www.insa-lyon.fr/), and [AFIM](http://www.afim-asso.org/) as two successive events with shared ressources!
 You should expect many concerts, cool talks, fun social events, and great food!
-The calls for papers/music will be published by the beginning of September 2024 on this website: stay tuned!
+The final detailed program will soon be announced.
+In the meantime, you should feel free to [register to this event](register.md) and to [prepare your trip to Lyon](travel.md).

 <!--![](img/logos.jpg "Logos")-->
 <div>